anhtukhtn/books/the_pragmatic_programmer.md

 #### Get back to people
 Always respond to e-mails and voice mails, even if the response is simply

+## Chapter 2: A Pragmatic Approach

+### The evils of duplication

+As programmers, we collect, organize, maintain, harness knowledge.
+Unfortunately, knowledge isn't stable.
+It changes-often rapidly.
+It means we spend a large part of time in maintenance mode.
+Programmers are constantly in maintenance mode day by day.

+DRY: Eeach piece of knowledge must have a single, umambiguous, authoritative representation within a system

+#### How does duplication arise?
+- **Imposed duplication**: Developers feel they have no choice-the enviroments seems to require duplication
+- **Inadvertent duplication**: Developers don't realize that they are duplicating information
+- **Impatient duplication: Developers get lazy and duplicate because it seems easire**
+- **Interdevelop duplication**: Many peole on a team(or orther teams) duplicate a peace of information

 ## Chaper 6: While you are coding

 Avoid programming by coincidence-replying on luck and accidental successes-in favor of programming deliberately